saltstack/salt/doc/topics/tutorials/gitfs.rst

 .. _gitfs-insecure-auth:

 If the repository is served over HTTP instead of HTTPS, then Salt will by default refuse to authenticate to it.
-This behavior can be overidden by adding an ``insecure_auth`` parameter:
+This behavior can be overridden by adding an ``insecure_auth`` parameter:

 .. code-block:: yaml